 - We look for a range of courses -- not only prerequisite courses, but general education courses too.
 For instance, English and Speech Communications courses are also important to our majors.
 Many of our upper-division courses require students to give presentations, and students must communicate effectively among team members.
 Applicants’ choices of courses also let us know something about their interests.

 - The personal statement allows us to get to know more about what is important to applicants and why computer science/engineering are fields that interest them.
 We look for well-written essays and for applicants who express themselves creatively and effectively.
 We also look for breadth or depth in terms of an applicant's interests and activities.

-For further information, please refer to the prospective student pages of our departmental Web site.
+For further information, please refer to Undergraduate Program on our departmental website.